-Goldstein is an active member of national, state and local nursing organizations, including the American Organization of Nurse Executives (AONE) and the Visiting Nurse Association of America (VNAA), where she presented VNSNY’s emergency response during and after Super Storm Sandy.
+Goldstein is an active member of national, state and local nursing organizations, including the American Organization of Nurse Executives (AONE) and the Visiting Nurse Association of America (VNAA), where she recently gave presentations about VNSNY’s emergency response during and after Super Storm Sandy.
 She has been active with state and local chapters of New York Organization of Nurse Executives and Leaders (NYONEL) and Greater New York Nassau/Suffolk Nurse Executives and Leaders (GNYNSONEL), where she served as Secretary and President from 2004-2013.
+She received the “New York Organization of Nurse Executive Leadership Award in Recognition of Creative Leadership in Nursing Practice” in 2007, 2011 and 2012.
 Her research has been published in the American Spinal Injury Association’s Topics in Spinal Cord Injury Rehabilitation journal, and in 2008, she traveled to the Wenzhou School of Nursing in China to present the community care model, Naturally Occurring Retirement Communities (NORCs).